Hartman effect, time-delays, and the non-spatial nature of quantum particles: The conceptuality interpretation

+More generally, the time required to actualize an answer is generally not directly related to the semantic content of the answers.
+Consider the example of human cognition.
+If a group of people in Brussels are asked to choose whether to go to Rome or to Moscow the next day, we would not expect the time needed, on average, to answer ``Moscow'' to be longer than the time needed, on average, to select the answer ``Rome,'' just because Moscow is farther away in space from Rome than from Brussels.
+This is because the cognitive process of selecting one of the two options is not influenced by the spatial distances associated with them, but rather by the ``affective distances'' associated with the attractiveness of these places to the persons making the choice.

-What we are here suggesting obviously has more general validity, beyond the specific context of a two-outcome quantum scattering process.
-It applies to any quantum measurement, provided that the experimental setting does not artificially favor in some way the timing of certain outcomes/responses, for example by placing a specific detector at a shorter distance from the measured system than the others.
+Of course, what we propose here has general validity and goes beyond the specific context of a two-outcome quantum scattering process.
+It applies to any quantum measurement, provided that the experimental setup does not artificially favor the time of occurrence of certain outcomes/responses in some way, for example by placing a particular detector at a shorter distance from the measured system than the others.
+In effect, this would mean that the response represented by that detector would be seen before the others, causing the measuring cognitive entity to select it more quickly, on average, than the others.

 Similarly to what happens to us humans when we select an answer to a given question, in a situation where different answers are possible and compete with each other, a quantum measurement should also be understood as a ``vertical'' process in which a non-spatiotemporal conceptual entity passes from an abstract superposition state to a concrete eigenstate.
-Our classical prejudice pushes us, instead, to understand it as a ``horizontal'' process that takes place only within our spatiotemporal reality layer, characterized only by maximally concrete states, hence the impossibility of making sense of experiments such as those that confirm the validity of the Hartman effect.
+Our classical prejudice pushes us, instead, to understand it as a ``horizontal'' process that takes place only within our spatiotemporal reality layer, characterized by maximally concrete states, hence the impossibility of making sense of experiments such as those that confirm the validity of the Hartman effect.

-Of course, reasonings of a similar nature can also apply outside of the Conceptuality Interpretation, for example by noting that when the energy of the incoming entity is well peaked, it can be viewed as a ``static'' spatially distributed phenomenon, potentially and jointly present in every region of space, hence time-delays would be mostly governed by the measuring procedure itself and the associated instantaneous collapse of the wave function; see \citep{Long2018} for an example of such an approach.
+Of course, reasonings of a similar nature can also apply outside of the conceptuality interpretation, for example by noting that when the energy of the incoming entity is well peaked, it can be viewed as a ``static'' spatially distributed phenomenon, potentially and jointly present in every region of space, hence time-delays would be mostly governed by the measuring procedure itself and the associated instantaneous collapse of the wave function; see \citep{Long2018} for an example of such an approach.